jmichiel/megrok.navigation/src/megrok/navigation/README.txt

     >>> root['site'] = site = MySite()

 Let us now define a menu
+We'll first define an Interface, so that later on we won't need to redefine some menus after we redefined the Navigation menu, so this is not necessary to do, although it can lessen dependencies.

     >>> from megrok import navigation
+	>>> class INavigation(navigation.interfaces.IMenu):
+	...     pass
     >>> class Navigation(navigation.Menu):
     ...     grok.name('navigation')
+    ...     grok.implements(INavigation)
     >>> grok_component('nav', Navigation)
     True